 It is difficult to compare the coefficients for different variables directly because they are measured on different scales.
 A difference of 1 in HSGPA is a fairly large difference, whereas a difference of 1 on the SAT is negligible.
 Therefore, it can be advantageous to transform the variables so that they are on the same scale.
 The most straightforward approach is to standardize the variables so that they each have a standard deviation of 1.
-A regression weight for standardized variables is called a "beta weight" and is designated by the Greek letter β .
+A regression weight for standardized variables is called a "beta weight" and is designated by the Greek letter $\beta$ .
 For these data, the beta weights are 0.625 and 0.198.
 These values represent the change in the criterion (in standard deviations) associated with a change of one standard deviation on a predictor [holding constant the value(s) on the other predictor(s)].
 Clearly, a change of one standard deviation on HSGPA is associated with a larger difference than a change of one standard deviation of SAT.
-In practical terms, this means that if you know a student's HSGPA, knowing the student's SAT does not aid the prediction of UGPA much.
-However, if you do not know the student's HSGPA, his or her SAT can aid in the prediction since the β weight in the simple regression predicting UGPA from SAT is 0.68.
-For comparison purposes, the β weight in the simple regression predicting UGPA from HSGPA is 0.78.
+In practical terms, this means that if you know a student's HSGPA, his or her SAT can aid in the prediction since the $\beta$ weight in the simple regression predicting UGPA from SAT is 0.68.
+For comparison purposes, the $\beta$ weight in the simple regression predicting UGPA is 0.78.
 As is typically the case, the partial slopes are smaller than the slopes in simple regression.